The Blob: Influence

 The 1958 Japanese film The H-Man directed by Ishiro Honda, resembles The Blob, although it was released months earlier.
 From an original story by Hideo Kaijo, the English version was released in the United States by Columbia Pictures in 1959.
 In it, a creeping radioactive blob consumes human flesh on contact, leaving clothing behind.
 As well, a ghostly image of dissolved humans sometimes appear in an illuminated green cloud of radiation.

 The 1959 Italian movie Caltiki - The Immortal Monster has similarities to The Blob, with a meteor-related amorphous blob devouring people.

 The opening scene of the 1988 horror-comedy Killer Klowns from Outer Space closely parallels that of The Blob.
 Both movies also have a decent cop named Dave who does not believe the young people, and a crabby older cop who seems to have a grudge against young citizens.

 The 1999 John Lafia film Monster! includes a theater scene apparently inspired by The Blob's.

 The film Monsters vs. Aliens has characters based on classic 1950s movie monsters, including B.O.B.
 (Benzoate Ostylezene Bicarbonate), an amoeboid creature.

 The John Carpenter version of The Thing has a virtually identical camera shot of a body lying under a blanket on a gurney in which the blanket moves.
 It is similar to the scene in The Blob in the doctor's office with the old man under the blanket.

 In the Hotel Transylvania franchise, one of Dracula's friends is a huge, indestructible green amoeboid creature called "Blobby" who is able to absorb and regurgitate anything in his path.

-Realised in 2017, the movie Life may be considered as a "Blob in space".
-The final twist is clearly a reference to the last scene of The Blob.

 In computing, a blob is a collection of binary data stored as a single entity.
 Blobs are typically images, audio or other multimedia objects, although executable code is sometimes stored as a blob.
 Blobs were originally just big amorphous chunks of data invented by Jim Starkey at DEC, who describes them as "the thing that ate Cincinnati, Cleveland, or whatever" from "the 1958 Steve McQueen movie", referring to The Blob.